filipelsilva/dotfiles-public/README.md

 The "Functions" section of this file has multiple functions that depend on certain non default packages and have not been guarded, as I found no clean way to do this, preferring to not use them or have them break if used.
-You can safely delete that section, apart from the first three functions: "..", to go back in directories (can take an argument to go more than one folder up at once), "take", which I consider quite useful, and only uses `cd` and `mkdir`;
+You can safely delete that section, apart from the following functions:
+* "..", to go back in directories (can take an argument to go more than one folder up at once);
+* "take", which I consider quite useful, and only uses `cd` and `mkdir`;
+* "calc", which runs `python3` to do some quick maths;
-and "colors", which is only for seeing color codes.
+* "colors", which is only for seeing color codes.

 The completion system is done "by hand", instead of using some package to manage it.
 This assures that it works the way I expect it to work always (or *almost*